4x4 (2019 film): Plot

 Ciro makes a call to his wife and son after having charged his phone battery in the sunlight for days.
 He apologies for messing up again before the phone dies.
 At night after hitting the start button many times the car finally starts up, he drives in reverse and finally escapes.
-Suffering from his injuries he limps to a gas station where he takes bottles of water and a hamburger to eat.
+Suffering from his injuries, he limps to a gas station where he takes bottles of water and a hamburger to eat.
 When the cashier alerts the security guard that Ciro hasn't paid for his food Ciro shoots him dead for disturbing him eating.

 Ciro awakes realizing it was all a dream and soon he sees Enrique standing in front of him having made one last call.
 Enrique tries to take Ciro away to punish him more but Ciro manages to escape – only to be subdued once more in his weakened state.
 A police officer intervenes and the situation escalates to a public standoff with Enrique holding Ciro hostage.
 The police call in retired negotiator Julio Amadeo to talk to Enrique, but Enrique gets half the community on his side when he talks about how no one cares for people like him or the neighborhood when things go bad and Enrique is forced to handle things himself when the government won't step in.

 With half the neighborhood siding for Enrique to kill Ciro and the other to let Ciro free, Julio finally convinces Enrique to surrender and release Ciro.
 Enrique gets into his car and detonates the explosive device, killing himself and possible bystanders in the crossfire.
 Ciro looks on sad-faced in the back of a police car finally having been freed from captivity but now has been arrested for his mistake.
-The media talks about Enrique and the event that transpired, having christened him the ‘Samurai Doctor’ for his strong convictions in seeing himself in the right, everyone talks about the changes that would have to make for the community to prevent further ordeal and get support from the government.
-Ciro is mentioned, he has received medical treatment and awaits trial for what took place.
+The media talks about Enrique and the event that transpired, having christened him the ‘Samurai Doctor’ for his strong convictions in seeing himself in the right; everyone talks about the changes that would have to make for the community to prevent further ordeal and get support from the government.
+Ciro is mentioned, having received medical treatment and awaiting trial for the events that transpired.